Is the Mediterranean Diet Right for You?

 - Legumes or Beans: These are a great protein complement.

 - Nuts: A healthy and enjoyable snack.
-Nuts are high in mono-saturated fats and Vitamin E and antioxidants and folic acid.
+Nuts are high in monounsaturated fats and Vitamin E and antioxidants and folic acid.
 I eat 10 nuts twice a day as a snack.

-- Main Protein is Fish: Focus on deep ocean cold-water fish as a a substitute for red meat.
+- Main Protein is Fish: Focus on deep ocean cold-water fish as a substitute for red meat.
 Fresh fish is high in Omega-3 and tend to provide better nutrition than pork and poultry.
-Best to bake and broil the fish rather than fry.
+Best to bake, roast and broil the fish rather than fry it.

 - Blue and Purple Fruits: Fruits like grapes, blueberries, and pomegranates tend to have higher levels of antioxidants.